An official website of the European Union. See all European Institutions

 The Role of the Delegation

-EU Ambassador to the Republic of Korea
+Ambassador of the European Union to the Republic of Korea